 - For a bigger size, check out the Maxcoil super foam folding mattress that comes in a super single size.
 It is of medium firmness and comes with an 8-year warranty.
 It is also available in 2” and 3” thickness.

-- If you want a mattress with better support, check out Sleepy Night Orthopedic Foldable mattress.
-I have this mattress at home and it’s perfect for guests.
+- If you want a bed with better support, check out Sleepy Night Orthopedic Foldable mattress.
+I have this at home and it’s perfect for guests.
 The soft knitted fabric also reduces hot temperature and gives off a cooling effect.
 It comes in 2”, 3” and 4” thickness.

 8 Simple Steps to Buying a Mattress in Singapore